Legislative race filling up for House District 17A seat

-The race to represent Hutchinson and large chunks of McLeod and Meeker counties in the state House is filling up.
+The race to represent Hutchinson and a large chunk of McLeod and Meeker counties in the state House is filling up.

 Shimanski previously served as a state legislator from 2007 to 2012, and then served eight years on the McLeod County Board before retiring at the end of his term in 2020.